 But no, not everything was entirely sunshine and rainbows.
-Big changes obviously come with an adjustment, for any dog or living creature, but even then, they have faced everything head on with such resilience and determination we cannot help but to admire their strength.
+Big changes obviously come with an adjustment, for any dog or living creature, but even then, they have faced everything head-on with such resilience and determination we cannot help but admire their strength.
 Our hearts grow as we continue to see them thrive.

 Subscribe for Updates